jeremytammik/tbc/a/1901_bim360_team_to_docs.md

 Revit 2022 migrates BIM360 Team to Docs using the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon http://autode.sk/rvt2022migratedocs

+RevitLookup migrated to Revit 2022.
+Ever so many thanks to @PeterHirn for his great support with this and all the work on perfecting the CI!

 We continue the foray into Revit 2022 enhancements with a real-world migration tool using the new <code>SaveAsCloudModel</code> functionality and the flat migration of RevitLookup
 &ndash; Save as cloud model from BIM360 Team to Docs &ndash; RevitLookup 2022